hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/224_modern_india.md

 Neither under the Hindu kings, nor under the Buddhist rule, do we find the common subject-people taking any part in expressing their voice in the affairs of the State.
-True, Yudhishthira visits the houses of Vaishyas and even Shudras when he is in Vâranâvata; true, the subjects are praying for the installation of Râmachandra to the regency of Ayodhyâ; nay, they are even criticising the conduct of Sitâ and secretly making plans for the bringing about of her exile: but as a recognised rule of the State they have no direct voice in the supreme government.
+True, Yudhishthira visits the houses of Vaishyas and even Shudras when he is in Vāranāvata; true, the subjects are praying for the installation of Rāmachandra to the regency of Ayodhyā; nay, they are even criticising the conduct of Sitā and secretly making plans for the bringing about of her exile: but as a recognised rule of the State they have no direct voice in the supreme government.
 The power of the populace is struggling to express itself in indirect